-Class 11: How do we choose and manage an appropriate supplier portfolio?
+Class 10: How do we choose and manage an appropriate supplier portfolio?
 Deciding on which suppliers to use for particular goods or services and on how to manage the supplier relationship over time is called strategic sourcing.
+Prepare: Read the SolarBacks mini-case on ForClass and answer the questions.
+This is an individual mini-case.